pr8x/SpawnDev.BlazorJS.TransformersJS/README.md

 ﻿# SpawnDev.BlazorJS.TransformersJS
 [![NuGet](https://img.shields.io/nuget/dt/SpawnDev.BlazorJS.TransformersJS.svg?label=SpawnDev.BlazorJS.TransformersJS)](https://www.nuget.org/packages/SpawnDev.BlazorJS.TransformersJS)

+# WIP - The API is currently limited.
+If you are interested in this project, please start an issue to suggest features or areas of interest.

 ## State-of-the-art Machine Learning for the Web in Blazor WebAssembly
 SpawnDev.BlazorJS.TransformersJS brings the awesome Transformers.js library into Blazor WebAssembly apps.